Xenotransplantation: Non-human heart, lungs, and kidneys to a human

 Critics said Dhani Bam Baruah's claims and medical procedures were neither taken seriously nor accepted by the scientific community because he never got his findings scientifically peer-reviewed.
 Past complaints of ethics violations during surgeries in Hong Kong by Baruah and Ho had occurred in 1992, when they had implanted heart valves, developed by Baruah, made of animal tissue.
 A year later, six patients died.
 The Asian Medical News reported that "grave concerns" were expressed "over the procedure and ethics of the implementation".

 Genetically engineered non-human kidney to a human

 In September 2021, surgeons led by Robert Montgomery performed the first genetically engineered pig kidney xenotransplant to a brain-dead human at NYU Langone Health with no sign of immediate rejection (partly because the pig thymus gland was transplanted as well).
 The kidney was procured from a pig with only a single gene modification: the removal of alpha-gal.

+In July 2023, surgeons from the NYU Langone Transplant Institute completed a transplant of a genetically modified pig kidney (along with the pig's thymus gland underneath it) into a patient declared brain dead but maintained on a respirator.
+The patient had previously consented to be an organ donor, but his tissues were not considered suitable for transplant.
+The kidney came from an animal with a knocked-out gene for the production of alpha gal sugars, which has been implicated in immune response to mammalian tissue.
+In order to ensure that renal function was only supported by the pig kidney, the team removed both of the patient's kidneys.
+The team has reported that the kidney has maintained optimal functioning for over a month, as evidenced by routine testing of creatinine and weekly biopsies.
+The team plans to monitor the patient for another month, pending approval by ethics board and his family.

+In March 2024, Richard Slayman, a patient whose transplanted human kidney had failed, received a genetically engineered pig kidney xenotransplant from surgeons at Massachusetts General Hospital.
+This kidney has 69 genomic edits (3 gene knockouts, 7 human gene insertions and 59 copies of the porcine retrovirus knockout) made by eGenesis, Inc. Mr. Slayman died a few months later of unrelated causes, with no apparent rejection of the kidney.
+Meanwhile, in April 2024, Lisa Pisano became the second person to receive such a kidney transplant.
+Because of "unique challenges" related to a mechanical heart pump she received along with the kidney, her kidney had to be removed due to "insufficient blood flow" late in May.
+Medication also deteriorated the kidney, which led to its rejection.